tdegeus/pybind11_examples/README.md

     brew install eigen
     ```

-    then compile with
+    Then, compile with

     ```bash
     -I /usr/local/Cellar/eigen/3.3.1/include/eigen3
     ```

     (or something similar specialized to your installation).
+Note that `CMake` can find `Eigen` independently (see below).

 # CMake